eddiegolden/Face-Generator-GAN/README.md

 ![DCGAN Results](gan.jpg)

 Thanks a lot for Udacity.
-It was an amazing online platform to study And if fellow students are reading, I would really suggest to fellow students not to copy-paste this project but to learn from it
+It was an amazing online platform to study And if fellow students are reading, I would really suggest not to copy-paste this project but learn from it if it helps